silvercircle/nvim/README.md

 ![Screenshot](https://i.imgur.com/pg4hdkL.png)

-## List of plugins in use by this config.
+## List of plugins in use by this configuration.

 ```lua
 return require("packer").startup(function(use)